The Nine Gates of the Raven King's Kingdom -- Part 2

 Gunuld gasped.
 She felt that her motherly arguments would not persuade him.
 His will was set.

 His eyes had the gift of the second sight and were suffused with a mellow, sweet light of compassion.

 Gunuld said: "Why you, son?"

-The boy shrugged: "Why not me?"
+The boy raised his shoulders: "Why not me?"